Your area Not set — showing everywhere

 Addressed

-Expressed personal appreciation for the Mental Health First Aid training.
-He noted that such classes are vital for breaking the stigma surrounding mental health issues.
+Expressed appreciation for the Mental Health First Aid training, noting that it helps break down the stigma surrounding mental health crises.
 Key concern

 Board response